 The Futility of Labor

-18Thus I hated all the fruit of my labor for which I had labored under the sun, for I must leave it to the man who will come after me.
+18So I hated all the fruit (gain) of my labor for which I had labored under the sun, because I must leave it to the man who will succeed me.
 19And who knows whether he will be a wise man or a fool?
 Yet he will have control over all the fruit of my labor for which I have labored by acting wisely under the sun.
-This too is vanity.
-20Therefore I completely despaired of all the fruit of my labor for which I had labored under the sun.
-21When there is a man who has labored with wisdom, knowledge and skill, then he gives his legacy to one who has not labored with them.
+This too is vanity (futility, self-conceit).
+20So I turned aside and let my heart despair over all the fruit of my labor for which I had labored under the sun.
+21For there is a man who has labored with wisdom and knowledge and skill, yet gives his legacy to one who has not labored for it.
 This too is vanity and a great evil.
-22For what does a man get in all his labor and in his striving with which he labors under the sun?
-23Because all his days his task is painful and grievous; even at night his mind does not rest.
-This too is vanity.
+22For what does a man get from all his labor and from the striving and sorrow of his heart with which he labors under the sun?
+23For all his days his work is painful and sorrowful; even at night his mind does not rest.
+This too is vanity (worthless).

-24There is nothing better for a man than to eat and drink and tell himself that his labor is good.
-This also I have seen that it is from the hand of God.
+24There is nothing better for a man than to eat and drink and assure himself that there is good in his labor.
+Even this, I have seen, is from the hand of God.
 25For who can eat and who can have enjoyment without Him?
-26For to a person who is good in His sight He has given wisdom and knowledge and joy, while to the sinner He has given the task of gathering and collecting so that he may give to one who is good in God’s sight.
-This too is vanity and striving after wind.
+26For to the person who pleases Him God gives wisdom, knowledge, and joy; but to the sinner He gives the work of gathering and collecting so that he may give to one who pleases God.
+This too is vanity and chasing after the wind.